 Among the treatments, T9 -75% RDF + Vermicompost @ 4 kg plant⁻¹ + Neem cake @ 1 kg plant⁻¹ + Bio NPK liquid consortia 5ml per litre + Campesterol & Stigmasterol (SL) @ 0.2% recorded maximum Total sugars (22.39%).
 The minimum Total sugars were observed in T1- 100% recommended dose of fertilizers (RDF) (17.26%) represented in Table 1.

 The higher total sugars content recorded under T₉ (75% RDF + Vermicompost @ 4 kg plant⁻¹ + Neem cake @ 1 kg plant⁻¹ + Bio NPK liquid consortia 5ml per litre + Campesterol & Stigmasterol (SL) @ 0.2%) may be attributed to the synergistic effect of integrated nutrient management combined with sterol application.
 The incorporation of vermicompost and biofertilizer consortia likely improved nutrient availability and uptake, thereby enhancing overall metabolic activity, carbohydrate synthesis, and assimilate translocation from source leaves to developing fruits.
 Improved nutritional status may have facilitated the conversion of starch and other complex polysaccharides into soluble sugars, leading to increased total sugar accumulation, as also reported by Athani et al., (2005) and Sushmitha et al., (2025).
 Since nutrient management practices were otherwise comparable among treatments, the additional increase in total sugar content under T₉ may be attributed to the application of campesterol and stigmasterol.
-Phytosterols are integral components of plant cell membranes and play a key role in maintaining membrane structure and regulating related physiological functions.
+Phytosterols are integral components of plant cell membranes and play a key role in maintaining membrane structure and regulating related physiological functionscite.
 Their application before harvest may have improved metabolic efficiency, photosynthetic activity and the translocation of assimilates during the growth period.
 In climacteric fruits such as banana, sugar accumulation during ripening mainly results from starch breakdown followed by carbohydrate conversion.
 The sterol treatment may therefore have promoted enhanced carbohydrate synthesis during fruit development and facilitated a more efficient conversion of starch to sugars during ripening, ultimately leading to increased total sugar content.
 These findings are supported by Luo et al., (2025).
 Similar improvements in fruit quality parameters have been documented by Ghosh et al., (2009) in pomegranate, Kaseem et al., (2011) in ber, and Chaudhari et al., (2016) in custard apple.

 Reducing sugars